Driventobraise/PythonLiveProject/README.md

     return render(request, 'DandDApp/DandD_index.html', {'page_obj': page_obj}, context)

 ```
-# Starting my app and setting up the base model:
-For Story 1 I set up the basic structure for my app creating templates with Django.
-I utilized Django templating language to maintain a constant style throught the project.
-I had to use [url paths](https://github.com/Driventobraise/PythonLiveProject/blob/main/urlpatterns.png) and views based functions to render the different pages of the application.
 # Implementing crud functionalities:
 In story 2 I created [The Data Base Model](https://github.com/Driventobraise/PythonLiveProject/blob/main/DBmodel.png) and added the ability to create a [character](https://github.com/Driventobraise/PythonLiveProject/blob/main/views1.png) in the database.
 For story 3 I created an [Index page](https://github.com/Driventobraise/PythonLiveProject/blob/main/index.png) to display all characters entered into the database.
 I used the inbuilt django paginator class to create pagination for viewing the database entries.
 In Story 4 I added the functionality to [inspect](https://github.com/Driventobraise/PythonLiveProject/blob/main/detailspage.png) each entery.
 In Story 5 I added the ability to [edit](https://github.com/Driventobraise/PythonLiveProject/blob/main/editpage.png) and [delete](https://github.com/Driventobraise/PythonLiveProject/blob/main/views2.png) any database entery.
 Durning these steps I was using sqlite db and django queries to interact with the DB.
 # Beautiful Soup: